opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 --------
 .. c:function:: void FAST( const Mat& image, vector<KeyPoint>& keypoints,            int threshold, bool nonmaxSupression=true )

-    Detects corners using FAST algorithm by E. Rosten (''Machine learning for high-speed corner detection'', 2006).
+    Detects corners using the FAST algorithm by E. Rosten (*Machine learning for high-speed corner detection*, 2006).

-    :param image: The image.
-Keypoints (corners) will be detected on this.
+    :param image: Image where keypoints (corners) are detected.

     :param keypoints: Keypoints detected on the image.

-    :param threshold: Threshold on difference between intensity of center pixel and pixels on circle around this pixel.
-See description of the algorithm.
+    :param threshold: Threshold on difference between intensity of the central pixel and pixels on a circle around this pixel.
+See the algorithm description below.

-    :param nonmaxSupression: If it is true then non-maximum supression will be applied to detected corners (keypoints).
+    :param nonmaxSupression: If it is true, non-maximum supression is applied to detected corners (keypoints).

 .. index:: MSER